24 of the most embarrassing comments you're likely to get from a dressage judge

 13. “Nice pony, has great sparkle – even without the bridle” — about a feisty mare that was done up to the nines in bling.

-14. “Was spooky tonight – rather you than me!” – a lovely coloured warmblood who spent the whole novice test in shoulder fore and also executed a stunning halfpass when he caught glimpse of the fire exit sign…
+14. “Was spooky tonight – rather you than me!“ – a lovely coloured warmblood who spent the whole novice test in shoulder fore and also executed a stunning half pass (not required) when he caught glimpse of the fire exit sign…

-15. “Nice test but lose the chewing gum!”
+15. “Nice test, but lose the chewing gum!”

 16. “Oh you’ve got to love a mare!”